 - a.
-Claim Settlement Ratio refers to the percentage of claims settled by an Insurance Commission-regulated entity (ICRE) in relation to the total number of claims received. - b.
-Cooling off or free-look period refers to the number of days provided in the financial product or service contract, commencing from the time of receipt of the contract by the financial consumer until the last day of the period provided in Rule II.B, Section 6, that the financial consumer may return or cancel the contract, and if ever payment was made, the amount paid shall be returned in full to the consumer.
-For Variable Unit-Linked (VUL) insurance products, the amount returned to the consumer shall be the sum of all charges and the market value of the units. - c.
-Financial consumer or client refers to a person or entity, or their duly appointed representative, who is a purchaser, recipient, or prospective purchaser or recipient of financial products or services regulated by the IC.
-It shall also refer to any person, natural or juridical, who had or has a current or prospective financial transaction pertaining to financial products or services regulated by the Commission. - d.
-Financial consumer complaint refers to an expression of dissatisfaction submitted by a financial consumer relative to a financial product or service regulated by the Commission in which a response and/or resolution is expected. - e.
+Cooling off or free-look period refers to the number of days provided in the financial product or service contract, commencing from the time of receipt of the contract by the financial consumer until the last day of the period provided in Rule II.B, Section 6, that the financial consumer may return or cancel the contract, and if ever payment was made, the amount paid shall be returned in full to the consumer provided that no claim has been made.
+For Variable Unit-Linked (VUL) insurance products, the amount returned to the consumer shall be the sum of all charges and the market value of the units at the date of the cancellation of the policy. - b.
+Financial consumer or client refers to a person or entity, or their duly appointed representative, who is a purchaser, recipient, or prospective purchaser or recipient of financial products or services regulated by the Commission.
+It shall also refer to any person, natural or juridical, who had or has a current or prospective financial transaction pertaining to financial products or services regulated by the Commission.

+- c.
+Financial consumer complaint refers to an expression of dissatisfaction submitted by a financial consumer relative to a financial product or service regulated by the Commission in which a response and/or resolution is expected. - d.
 Financial product or service refers to financial products or services regulated by the Commission, including but not limited to insurance, pre-need, and HMO products and services.
-This also includes digital financial products or services which pertain to the broad range of financial services accessed and delivered through digital channels.

-- f.
-Financial service provider refers to a person, natural or juridical, which provides financial products or services regulated by the Commission. - g.
-Incurred Claims Ratio refers to the percentage of premiums or contributions that are paid out in the form of benefits and services within a particular period. - h.
-Informal complaint refers to a complaint filed before the Insurance in relation to financial products or services defined in paragraph (e), subject to the procedures set forth in Rule VIII.
-This shall exclude actions filed before the Commission pursuant to the Commission's adjudicatory and administrative powers - i.
-Insurance Commission-Regulated Entity (ICRE) refers to a person, natural or juridical, that is licensed, registered, regulated, and/or supervised by the Commission, as provided under existing laws, rules and regulations. - j.
-Market conduct refers to the manner by which a financial service provider designs and delivers its financial products or services and manages its relationships with its clients and the public. - k.
-Marketing refers to the act of communicating, offering, promoting, advertising, or delivering of financial products or services by financial service providers. - I. Persistency ratio refers to the percentage of policies receiving timely premiums in relation to the number of net active policies within a particular period. - m.
+This also includes digital financial products or services which pertain to the broad range of financial services accessed and delivered through digital channels. - e.
+Financial service provider refers to a person, natural or juridical, which provides financial products or services regulated by the Commission. - f.
+Informal complaint refers to a complaint filed before the Public Assistance and Mediation Division of the Commission in relation to financial products or services defined in paragraph (d), subject to the procedures set forth in Rule VIII.
+This shall exclude actions filed before the Commission pursuant to the Commission's adjudicatory and administrative powers. - g.
+Insurance Commission-Regulated Entity (ICRE) refers to a person, natural or juridical, that is licensed, registered, regulated, and/or supervised by the Commission, as provided under existing laws, rules and regulations. - h.
+Market conduct refers to the manner by which a financial service provider designs and delivers its financial products or services and manages its relationships with its clients and the public. - i.
+Marketing refers to the act of communicating, offering, promoting, advertising, or delivering of financial products or services by financial service providers. - j.
 Responsible pricing refers to the pricing, terms, and conditions of financial products and/or services that are set in a way that is transparent, affordable to clients, and sustainable for financial service providers.